onerishabh/data-ingestion-orchestration/README.md

 - [ ] A good first issue would be to update [pinger.sh](load_testing/pinger.sh) to input random but valid data points.
 The data points can be generated in same shell script using regex.
 Please feel free to contact me about more details on this.

 - [ ] Alternatively, an `AWS Kinsesis DataStream` can be setup to put `AWS DynamoDB Table` under load testing.
-New code for for iac of kinesis data stream should be added in [LoadTesterInfraStack.java](data_ingestion_infra/src/main/java/com/myorg/LoadTesterInfraStack.java)
+New code for iac of kinesis data stream should be added in [LoadTesterInfraStack.java](data_ingestion_infra/src/main/java/com/myorg/LoadTesterInfraStack.java)